ToyotaInfoTech/RAMN/docs/hardware/chassis.rst

 * Steering Wheel
 * Parking Brake

-Although not traditionally part of the Chassis domain, the lighting switch is also present on the Chassis domain, out of convenience.
+Although not traditionally part of the Chassis domain, the lighting switch is also present on the Chassis domain.

 .. image:: img/chassis/chassis.png
    :align: center